Designing AI that knows when not to act

 Context

-After experiencing a serious motorcycle accident, I reframed the problem:
+After experiencing a motorcycle accident, I reframed the problem:

-but how to intervene without increasing cognitive load.
+but how to intervene without adding cognitive load.

 Motorcyclist – focus on the road